edemastes/comp-electronic-media/README.md

   A reminder: <a href = "https://edemastes.github.io/comp-electronic-media/final-rubric.pdf"> final project grading rubric and requirements</a> <br>
 - Friday, May 3 10am-11am: concert setup
 - Friday, May 3 by 11:59pm: Final project written response due via email
-- Sunday, May 5 8pm: Verspiel Concert Dixon Hall
+- Sunday, May 5 8pm: <a href = "https://allevents.in/new%20orleans/versipel-new-music-presents-soundscapes-ii/200026402247440#"> Versipel Concert at Dixon Hall "Soundscapes II" </a>
 - Tuesday, May 7 and Wednesday, May 8 @ 7pm: Final concerts, tech & attend as part of your grade.
 - Wednesday, May 8 8:30pm-9:30pm: concert takedown